Found in 10 Collections and/or Records:

 Professional organization.
 The purpose of this organization was to provide an opportunity for the furtherance of mutual acquaintance among heads of secondary or elementary schools for the exchange of ideas and advancement of standards.
 The collection provides insight into the educational and social philosophy of private education in America.
 Materials include correspondence, proceedings, membership applications, memoranda, and reports.

 Administrative records of an intercollegiate athletic association to promote competitions among female athletes in Massachusetts colleges.
 Included are membership directories, reports, and records of competitions, tournaments and championships.
-NOTE: There is no container list online for this finding aid.
-You may contact the Sophia Smith Collection if you want one sent to you.

 Founded in 1991 by the National Coalition of Midwifery Educators, the Midwifery Education Accreditation Council (MEAC) serves as a non-profit and nationally recognized accrediting agency, making midwifery more accepted as it becomes more professionalized.
 The collection contains accreditation documentation, reports, minutes, agendas, and correspondence.